Tag Archives: combatives training

 How Long Before Perishable Skills Perish?

-The first time I heard about “perishable skills” was in police training a very long time ago.
-But we all heard the phrase “use it or lose it” and versions of advice thereof for decades.
-Older-timers heard of it for centuries.
-The term “perishable skills” is another fancy way of saying use it or lose it.
+The first time I officially heard about “perishable skills” was in police training a very long time ago.
+The 1970s.
+But we also heard the phrase “use it or lose it” and versions of similar advice for decades.

 How long before perishable perishes?
 In hot pursuit of training ideology, various US state police and military, even in the business-world, training criteria has segmented the disintegration times into three categories:

-• perishable skills (half-life of less than two and a half years),
+• 1) Perishable skills (half-life of less than two and a half years),

-• semi-durable skills (half-life of two and a half to seven and a half years), and…
+• 2) Semi-durable skills (half-life of two and a half to seven and a half years), and…

-• durable skills (half-life of more than seven and a half years).
+• 3) Durable skills (half-life of more than seven and a half years).

 How were these timetables developed?
 By whom?
 For whom?
-But, organizations have to start somewhere and justify their timetables.
-We were once inundated with the “10,000 hour to expertise” training-experience rule and this idea was most recently promulgated by Gladwell’s “Outliers” book, but then we quickly learned from about a ton of experts that everyone is different and “hours-to-expertise” differ greatly, person-to-person.
-Just look this subject up on the web.
-(And quit quoting the 10,000 hours rule, people!)
+Organizations have to start somewhere and justify their timetables.
+We were once inundated with the “10,000 hour to expertise” training-experience rule and this idea further advertised by Gladwell’s bestselling Outliers book, but then we quickly learned from about a ton of experts that everyone’s aptitudes are different and “hours-to-expertise” differ greatly from person-to-person.
+(And please quit quoting the 10,000 hours rule, people!)
 I too would like to suggest that such time limits are arbitrary and discretionary because all people are different.
-This established, we might therefore, logically think that “hours-to-perish” is also different too for different people.
-Everybody is different on both the up and down sides.
+This established, we might therefore, logically think that “hours-to-perish,” despite attempts to quantify is also different too for different people, different on both the up and down scales.

-At or near the end?
-There has been considerable study in these performance matters and the topic of tennis is often used in sports performance testing and analysis.
+Lifetime dedicated commitment lingers longer.
+There has been considerable study in these performance matters and the topic of tennis is often used in sports performance analysis.
 So, I will use a quick tennis analogy.
-Imagine a lifelong super tennis champion, like Serena Williams or Federa.
+Imagine a lifelong super tennis champion, like Serena Williams or Roger Federer.
 They age, they just lose a step, even though they are constantly working out and playing.
 Eventually they must retire as fresh kids rise up.
 They retire to a tennis club and become resident tennis pros.
 There they teach tennis and so forth.
 It is hard for me to imagine that a 60, even 70 year old Serena or Federer would not still beat almost ALL “normal” tennis people in the neighborhood, country club.
 I think this because they have indeed accumulated so much time in the enterprise that even Serena and Federer, at their near-worst, are still above-average, darn good tennis players.
 Aspects have perished, but since they were once so high up, that even with significant perishing, they might still pretty darn good for a long time.

 I could go off on an in-depth tangent, deep-dive on this topic and I have in various books, essays and articles, but in summary, it’s simple, I (and we-many) think that perishable skill timetables are highly situational in topic and person.
-The subjects of multi-layer teaching (in what I nicknamed “triple canopy” teaching – (1) books, (2) films and (3) classes/seminars) and the tricks of retention are related to perishability and are other subjects for other pinpoint essays elsewhere.)

-Ol’ René Descartes started that little ditty, “Cogito, ergo sum,” Latin for – “I think, therefore I am.”
+Ol’ René Descartes started that little ditty, Cogito, ergo sum, Latin for – “I think, therefore I am.”
 And we are human and therefore will stop thinking someday.
 Perish the thought!
 We’ll slow down and stop…playing.
-So, “I perish, therefore perishability is inevitable.”
+In other words – “I perish, therefore perishability is inevitable.”

-But while we are still alive, kicking and unperished, we can use that caveman idea that we humans need to keep tossing spears, keep training to keep sharp and this simple caveman idea instantly covers all your bases.
-It’s always nice when extensive research still matches with, and backs up, your definition of common sense.
+But while we are still alive, kicking and un-perished, we can use that caveman idea that we humans need to keep tossing spears, keep training to keep sharp and this simple caveman idea instantly covers all your bases.
+You still might end up a pretty good ol’ pro at the old Caveman, Spear Pro Shop and Country Club.

 More on this subject https://www.chieflearningofficer.com/2020/10/29/skills-arent-soft-or-hard-theyre-durable-or-perishable/